Differentiable function: Differentiability of real functions of one variable

 A continuous function is not necessarily differentiable, but a differentiable function is necessarily continuous (at every point where it is differentiable) as is shown below (in the section Differentiability and continuity).
 A function is said to be continuously differentiable if its derivative is also a continuous function; there exist functions that are differentiable but not continuously differentiable (an example is given in the section Differentiability classes).

 Semi-differentiability

-The above definition can be extended to define the derivative at boundary points.
+The above definition can be extended to define the derivative at boundary points of the domain that also belong to the domain.
 The derivative of a function $f:A\to \mathbb{R}$ defined on a closed subset $A\subsetneq \mathbb{R}$ of the real numbers, evaluated at a boundary point $c$, can be defined as the following one-sided limit, where the argument $x$ approaches $c$ such that it is always within $A$: